 Placement Exam Information

 All entering graduate students are required to take placement examinations in music theory and music history before registering.
-In addition, MM students in performance and literature, accompanying, early music, conducting, and opera stage directing are required to take a listening exam.
+In addition, MM students in Performance and Literature, Piano Accompanying and Chamber Music, Early Music, Conducting, Contemporary Media/Film Composition, and Opera Stage Directing are required to take a listening exam.

 Attention Continuing ESM Graduate Students: MM and MA degree students who continue on to a DMA or PhD program will be required to take only Part 3 of the Graduate Placement Exam in Theory (Counterpoint/Style Composition), as distinct from Parts 1-2, which they previously took when entering the Master’s degree.
 Please see the orientation schedule for more details.